ResponsiveImagesCG/paris-meetup/README.md

 the user's bills?"

 ## Proposed agenda
-1. Overview of the problem
+1. Overview of the problem: Developer's perspective - Mat Marquis.
-2. Introduction to each of the proposed solutions.
+2. Introduction to each of the proposed solutions:

-Lunch @ ~12:30 - provided by Mozilla.
-Resume at 1:30pm.
+  * srcset - Ted O'Connor.
+  * picture - Marcos Cáceres
+  * Client Hints - ??
+  * New image format - Yoav Weiss
 3. Implementors feedback on the solutions
 4. Overlap among solutions
 5. Next steps

-Dinner/Drinks!
+Lunch @ ~12:30 - provided by Mozilla.
+Resume at 1:30pm.

+We will probably go out for dinner/drinks afterwards!

 ## Proposed solutions
  * [The srcset attribute - An HTML extension for adaptive images](http://www.w3.org/html/wg/drafts/srcset/w3c-srcset/)